Andrew Cohen (footballer): Gżira United

 On 31 January 2017, with the transfer window approaching closure, Cohen joined fellow Maltese Premier League side Gżira United on a free transfer, signing a 2 1/2-year deal.
 The transfer brought down the curtain on a career at Hibernians that had spanned over 16 years playing in Paola, but with playing time becoming less frequent, Cohen made the move to help Gżira United in their battle against relegation.
 It was also suggested the Maroons completed the deal despite interest from fellow Maltese clubs Sliema Wanderers and Hamrun Spartans.

 In his first full season with the club, Gżira surprised the league as they finished third, gaining a place in the qualifying stages of the 2018–19 UEFA Europa League.
-For his endeavours, Cohen was awarded for a record fourth time the Maltese Player of the Year award.
+For his endeavours, Cohen was awarded the Maltese Player of the Year award for a record fourth time.

+On 18 January 2024, he became Manager of the Club.
+On 9 November 2024, he resigned as Manager of the Club because they failed to qualify for the top 6 by goal difference when they lost against Ħamrun Spartans 2 days early.